nextcloud/documentation/developer_manual/app/publishing.rst

 * they are found to no longer satisfy the requirements
 * when security/malicious intent issues are found
-* when developer requests so
+* when a developer requests so

 App guidelines
 --------------